 Being comfortable with these shapes will make it easier for you to adjust to a variety of options as you practice drawing people & faces.
 Keeping in mind that you can always build details and individuality on top of these basic forms.

 What is foreshortening and what does it do to a drawing of a person or face?

 The word foreshortening is used in art to describe the illusion of creating depth by reducing or increasing an angle of view.

-This is most common when drawing people from above, below or sitting down.
+This is most common when drawing people and faces from random angles.

 Foreshortening can be used in situations when there is an extreme angle of the head often giving your illustrations a more dynamic look and feel.

-The easiest way to practice these angles is to draw cylinders viewed from a different viewpoint.
-The cylinder acts as a base for arms and legs.
+The easiest way to practice these angles is to draw cylinders viewed form a variety of different angles.
+The cylinder acts as a base structural shape for arms and legs.

 It is also helpful to position the rotation or angle of the torso and pelvis.
 Here are a few examples to illustrate the purpose of the cylinder.

 When drawn in perspective the cylinders act as a guide to determine the overall volume and direction of your shape.
 In this case, the leg is shown as bent and facing away from us.
 The placement of the foot suggests that the leg is seen from a side angle.